resumejob/awesome-resume/README.md

 > Dear XXX,
 >
-> Since 2015, I have served as a software engineer for Action Company, where I have been repeatedly recognized for developing innovative solutions for multimillion-dollar, globally deployed software and systems.
+> Since 2015, I have served as a software engineer for XYZ Company, where I have been repeatedly recognized for developing innovative solutions for multimillion-dollar, globally deployed software and systems.
 I am responsible for full lifecycle development of next-generation software, from initial requirement gathering to design, coding, testing, documentation and implementation.
 >
 > Known for excellent client-facing skills, I have participated in proposals and presentations that have landed six-figure contracts.
 I also excel in merging business and user needs into high-quality, cost-effective design solutions while keeping within budgetary constraints.
 >